kisstamasj/notes/k8s-basic.md

   - Service
 - metadata: data about the object
   - name: myapp-pod
-  - labels: it can have any key and values
+  - labels: It can have any key and values.
+It can helps to organize pods in several groups.
     - app: myapp
     - etc...
 - spec: informations about the objects, it can be different in different objects